 Jersey’s public healthcare system is called the Jersey Health Service (JHS), which is funded through general taxation and social security contributions.
 The system provides a range of healthcare services to all residents for free, including emergency and non-emergency hospital care, mental health services and maternity care.

-Emergency hospital care is free to anyone who needs it, regardless of residency status.
-Meanwhile, doctors and dentists in Jersey are all privately run, so everyone will have to pay for their appointments.
+Doctors and dentists in Jersey are all privately run, so everyone will have to pay for their appointments.
 The public healthcare system, however, can help reduce doctor's costs and provide free prescriptions to residents.
 This public system is also accessible to expats, as long as you meet certain criteria and have lived on the island for more than six months.

 While public healthcare services are provided by Jersey General Hospital and a network of primary care clinics, private healthcare is also available on the island.
 There are several private hospitals and clinics in operation throughout Jersey, which may be able to offer more specialist treatment options and reduced waiting times.